This was the day Orion Bear Astronomy semi-officially began.

 August 11-12 is usually the peak of the annual Perseid Meteor Shower

-The 2016 shower was predicted to be double, and despite a waxing gibbous moon, I knew it was gonna be a great show once the moon set, just in time for the peak.
+The 2016 shower was predicted to be an outburst shower, and despite a waxing gibbous moon, I knew it was gonna be a great show once the moon set, just in time for peak hours.

-For me, and the friends that went with me and camped out the night of the peak, a meteor shower is an all night deal.
-That meant getting there at my usual spot, Cottonwood Campground in Joshua Tree National Park, before sundown.
+For myself and the friends that went with me, a meteor shower is an all night deal.
+That meant getting there at my usual spot in Joshua Tree National Park, before sundown.
 For the next 8 or so hours, my diet was going to be campfire hotdogs and smores!

 It doesn’t matter how much I try to hype up such a shower, few people want to take the trip out, even for just a few hours.
 Most would rather stay in their light polluted back yard and hope to see ONE meteor, only to hear about how many we saw out in the desert, and then wish they came out with us.